Past questions from CGI graduate interviews and how to answer

 Past CGI interview question: What do you think you will be doing in this role?

 This question is designed to find out what you know about the job you're applying for and to determine whether you've made a considered career choice.
 The best way to answer is to come armed with a good knowledge of the relevant CGI graduate scheme and the types of projects involved.
-You can find useful information on the company's careers website (go to 'current vacancies', then scroll down to the FAQs).
+You can find useful information in the FAQs section on the company's graduate careers website.
 You can also find details of some of the areas CGI is involved with on its YouTube channel.

 Past CGI interview question: Tell me about a time when you have dealt with failure